Skip to main content

 • for_each adds extra metadata for each failing iteration, including the index and the rendered input.

-You can use this structured data to branch on specific failure types, produce human-readable summaries, or feed the details into a follow-up agent.
+You can use this structured data to branch on specific failure types, produce concise summaries, or feed the details into a follow-up agent.

 Designing resilient workflows